eoos-systems/eoos-projects/README.md

 ###### 3. Initialize and update all submodules for the repository recursively

-As we mention above, this repository contains sub-repositories, and the sub-repositories also contain sub-repositories.
+As we mention above, this super repository contains sub-repositories, and the sub-repositories also contain sub-repositories.
 Therefore `--recursive` key must be passed to the git command line.

 ```